sgorgun/exceptions/README.md

 }
 ```

-2. Add an _throw_ expression to throw the _ArgumentException_ if the _floats_ array is empty.
-Specify an error message and the parameter name in the exception constructor.
+2. Add an _throw_ expression to throw the _ArgumentException_ when the _floats_ array is empty.
+Specify the error message and the parameter name in the exception constructor.

 ```cs
 public static int CheckParameterAndThrowException4(float[] floats)